IAEA's Nuclear Energy Management School Opens in U.S.A.

 The School is part of continuing efforts by the IAEA to address the management challenges in the nuclear industry.
 It provides a unique international educational experience for young professionals from developing countries and is aimed at building future leadership to manage and support nuclear energy programmes.
 All participants are carefully selected professionals from ages 28 to 45 with managerial potential in the nuclear industry, academia, government agencies and public sector entities in their countries.

-"Additionally, governments, operators and regulators must be as open and transparent as is compatible with maintaining safety and security," Mr. Bychkov said.
+"Additionally, governments, operators and regulators must be as open and transparent as is compatible with maintaining safety and security," Mr. Amano said.
 "If you are honest in acknowledging problems as they arise, you will have more credibility when you explain that nuclear power actually has an excellent safety record."